Step 1: Apply Online

 If a student drops a full-term course within the first two weeks or the census point, whichever comes first, no notation will be recorded on the student's permanent record.
 If a student drops a full-term class after the end of the first two weeks or the census point, which ever comes first through the 14th week (or by 75% of the class, whichever is less) a notation of "W" will be recorded.

-Please Note: If you owe fees to the college for the current or previous term you will be blocked from dropping a class(es) until you have a zero balance.
+Please Note: If you owe fees to the college for the current or previous term you may be blocked from dropping a class(es) until you have a zero balance.
 If the last day to drop your class has passed you will not be able to drop your class(es) from your schedule.

 How to Add a Class